Blues for the Red Sun: Reception

 The album received acclaim from both fans and critics.
 Steve Taylor considers it the best album Kyuss ever made.
 AllMusic's Eduardo Rivadavia gave the album four and a half out of five stars and called the album "a major milestone in heavy music".
 In particular, he praised producer Chris Goss for its "unique heavy/light formula".
 Debaroh Frost of Entertainment Weekly gave the album a B+.
 Rolling Stone considered "Green Machine" and "Thong Song" to be the album's highlights and also thought that the production had greatly improved from the band's previous album, Wretch.
 Kerrang! also gave the album a favorable review.
 College Music Journal claimed that the album was "raw and unorthodox" and, like Rivadavia, complimented Chris Goss for the production.
 Q called it "one of the landmark metal albums of the '90s", and rewarded it a perfect five out of five stars.

 Guitar Player magazine added the song "Green Machine" in their 1995 article titled "50 Heaviest Riffs of All Time".

 Spin ranked Blues for the Red Sun 10th on their list of the "10 Best Albums You Didn't Hear in '92".
 In 2002, Spin put the album in 36th place on their list of the "40 Greatest Metal Albums of All Time".
 IGN listed the album as an honorable mention on their list of the "Top 25 Metal Albums".
 Chad Bowar of About.com named the album the 8th best heavy metal album of 1992 and went on to write that Blues for the Red Sun "was a landmark album that influenced a lot of bands".
 MusicRadar included the album on "The 50 Greatest Heavy Metal Albums of All Time" and ranked it in 48th place.
+In 2017, Rolling Stone ranked Blues for the Red Sun 41st on their list of "The 100 Greatest Metal Albums of All Time".